swedishvegan/complax/README.md

     */

     output x - 3 // Outputs the number "0"
-    output '\n'  // Outputs a newline
+    output "\n"  // Outputs a newline

 }
 ```